symfony/symfony-docs/components/lock.rst

     This store does not support TTL lower than 1 second.

-The table where values are stored will be automatically generated when your run the command :
+The table where values are stored will be automatically generated when your run the command:

 .. code-block:: terminal

     $ php bin/console make:migration

+.. versionadded:: 6.3

+    The automatic table generation when running the ``make:migration`` command was introduced in Symfony 6.3.

 If you prefer to create the table yourself and it has not already been created, you can create this table explicitly by calling the